 Power outages--sudden, unexpected losses of power--can and do happen without warning, whether due to a storm, an accident, or some other uncontrollable circumstance.
 In some cases, power outages may also occur as a last-resort safety measure due to extreme weather conditions that threaten the ability to safely operate the electrical grid.
 These are called Public Safety Power Shutoffs (PSPS).

 Power outages can last anywhere from less than an hour to a day--or longer.
 For many people, a power outage is often times little more than a nuisance: perishable food may be spoiled, or it might not be possible to charge a laptop or cell phone.

 But for someone on a restricted income, that perishable food may have been the food they had planned to eat for the entire month.

-And for people who rely on home health equipment such as oxygen concentrators, ventilators, motorized wheelchairs and dialysis machines, when the power goes out, there can potentially be even more severe consequences.
+For people who rely on home health equipment such as oxygen concentrators, ventilators, motorized wheelchairs and dialysis machines, when the power goes out, consequences can potentially be severe, even life threatening.

 Here are some steps you can take: